 In the afternoon, we hired a car and visited three more imperial sites–the tombs of Tu Duc, Khai Dinh and Minh Mang–located south of the city.
 We found them equally as majestic and intriguing.
 I can’t believe we missed out on seeing them back in 2012.

 On the tail of the dragon in Hue

 Dragons (rồng) are one motif we saw again and again.
 Central to Vietnamese folklore and myth, dragons bring rain—and with it, prosperity and power to the nation.
 Dragons represent the emperor and by extension, the entire universe.
-One of the first origin stories we were told when we arrived in Vietnam says that all Vietnamese people are descended from the eggs of a dragon and a fairy.
+One of the first origin stories we were told when we arrived in Vietnam says that all Vietnamese people are descended from the eggs of a dragon.